 One of the benefits of Boys Town is that there is very little traffic.
 The average commute to work is 11.25 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small village, Boys Town does not have a public transit system used by locals to get to and from work.
+Boys Town is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Boys Town in 2022 was $7,940, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $31,760 for a family of four.
 However, Boys Town contains both very wealthy and poor people as well.
 Boys Town also has one of the higher rates of people living in poverty in the nation, with 57.51% of its population below the federal poverty line.